The baby name Conan started out a saintly Irish name, took a turn towards the barbarian, and now might be ready for reconsideration.

 Howard set his adventures in a fictional world not unlike our own.
 He even wrote a detailed history to help center Conan’s adventures.

-In 1982, a young Arnold Schwarzenegger starred in the title role.
+In 1982, a young Arnold Schwarzenegger starred in the title role of a big screen adaptation.
 Conan the Barbarian was a hit, combining elements from different Conan tales.
 A 1984 sequel followed.

 Jason Momoa hefted the sword as a new Conan in 2011, but the reboot was far less successful.

 Schwarzenegger’s performance defined the name for much of the 1980s and 90s.
-It took the baby name Conan away from its Irish roots and medieval history and placed it in the realm of fantasy.
+It took the baby name Conan away from its Gaelic origins and medieval history and placed it in the realm of fantasy.

-The baby name Conan never caught on in the US.
+The name has never ranked in the US Top 1000.

-Most of the name’s use seems to be tied to Howard’s character.
-1982 – the year the first movie premiered – marked 40 newborn boys named Conan, a peak.
+In 1982 – the year the original movie premiered – marked 40 newborn boys named Conan, a peak.
 54 boys received the baby name Conan in 2012, a year following the reboot.

 But the name’s image has shifted in recent years, too, moving away from a sword-wielding, muscular hero and taking on a lighter vibe.

-Conan would fit right in with Cole and Rowan, Carson and Owen.
+In terms of sound, the baby name Conan could fit right in with Cole and Rowan, Carson and Owen.

 What do you think of the baby name Conan?